Primary Role of a Research Analyst

 Research Analysts are defined by the nature of the analysis they do, the coverage, and the use of the recommendations they provide.
 Let us understand some of them:

-Independent Analysts – They work for research originators or boutique firms separate from full-service investment firms and sell their research to others on a subscription basis.
-Their clients could be investors, institutions, investment bankers, regulators, stock exchanges, fund managers, etc. They also provide customized research reports on the businesses on specific requests.
+- Independent Analysts – They work for research originators or boutique firms separate from full-service investment firms and sell their research to others on a subscription basis.

 Primary Responsibilities of a Research Analyst